marsfan/SNAPHU-win/README.md

 This repository uses GitHub Actions to check the SNAPHU website once a week, and if a new version of SNAPHU has been released, it builds it and adds it to the releases pages.

+GitHub actions will automatically disable the action if nothing happens for a few months.
+If this has happend and a new release is available, please open a pull request so that I can re-start the action.